rasoulbsd/v2ray-docker-compose/README.md

 The solution uses V2Ray on the upstream server, using the Shadowsocks protocol for communication with the relay server.
 The relay server provides **Shadowsocks** protocol for users, in addition to Socks5 and HTTP protocols for the relay server's own use.

-The Shadowsocks protocol is used because it operates on layer 4, making it very fast.
+The Shadowsocks protocol is used because it is fast and operates at layer 4 of the network.
 Additionally, there are many user-friendly client applications that support this protocol.

 You will need two types of servers: